Recently, I asked a question on my Facebook page: “If you could pay someone to teach any subject for you, what would it be?”

 So that you don’t miss any of these posts, I’d like to invite you to sign up for my newsletter.
 I send it out once a week, and I make sure to fill it with things you can use.
 In it, I include a quick list of linked posts for the week, information on upcoming posts, and tips and encouragement to help you homeschool well.

-When you sign up, you’ll also receive a free writing lesson and graphic organizer to help your kids learn to easily structure a paragraph, essay, or research paper.
+When you sign up, you’ll also receive access to a free writing lesson and graphic organizer to help your kids learn to easily structure a paragraph, essay, or research paper.
 It’s the same form I’ve used in my classes for years!

 To sign up, just fill out the form below!